-This service is designed to allow access to the expertise of specialists, resources, information and clinical guidance for you, your dependents, parents and parents in law.
+This service is designed to allow access to the expertise of specialists, resources, information and clinical guidance.

 You, your dependents and your dependent's physician can access this service if the physician has made a diagnosis of a serious physical illness or condition for which there is objective evidence, or if the covered person or his or her physician suspects that the person has this illness or condition.